fasterEMS/fasterEMS/python/doc/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst

    Z = Z_0 \frac{1 + \Gamma }{1 - \Gamma}

-For convenience, calculating the impedance seen by a port via the total voltage ``uf_tot`` and total current ``if_tot`` attributes of the port object.
+Nevetheless, directly calculating the impedance seen by a port via the total voltage ``uf_tot`` and total current ``if_tot`` attributes of the port object.
 The following example plot the impedance seen by port 1.
 Like S-parameters, all impedances are also complex numbers, so we are only looking at its